-The horizontal pellet smoker grill, on the other hand, employs Automated electric feed systems to burn the wood pellets, making temperature control easier.
+On the other hand, the horizontal pellet smoker grill employs Automated electric feed systems to burn the wood pellets, making temperature control easier.
 Furthermore, you would save more money and consume fewer wood pellets than you would with charcoal in most circumstances.

 Ease of use

 Although both types of smokers are easy to operate, the horizontal pellet smoker grill is more so.
 All you have to do with this smoker is turn on the hot rods and add the wood pellets.
-They have automatic temperature control.
+In addition, they have automatic temperature control.
 Thus there is no need for the user to make any adjustments.

-In the case of the vertical smoker, you may need to check and adjust the temperature manually.
-However, it is still considerably easier to use compared to regular offset smokers.
+In the case of the vertical smoker, you may need to manually check and adjust the temperature.
+However, it is still considerably easier to use than regular offset smokers.

 The horizontal pellet smoker grill may be used for various purposes, including smoking, grilling, roasting, and even baking bread.
 Purchasing one of these pellet smoker grills eliminates purchasing a separate cooking gear.

 On the other hand, vertical smokers do only one thing: smoke.
-You cannot grill while using a vertical smoker.
+Therefore, you cannot grill while using a vertical smoker.
 However, it produces more excellent smoked meat than the horizontal pellet smoker.

 Even though the vertical smoker is smaller, it can smoke more meat than a horizontal smoker.
-Because the vertical smoker is upright, it has three or more levels within where you may arrange your meat.
+In addition, because the vertical smoker is upright, it has three or more levels where you may arrange your meat.